 Do you know all the question stems for each level of Bloom’s Taxonomy?
-If you’re teaching in the class or online, this is your resource!
+This is your resource if you’re teaching in the class or online!

-> Bloom’s Taxonomy questions
+Bloom’s Taxonomy questions

 An ideal way for a teacher to engage students is to plan questions that can be used in class discussions or as written assignments.
 Bloom’s Taxonomy provides a framework for structuring these questions from lower- to higher-order thinking.
 The use of questions in the classroom works best if they follow these guidelines:

 - The questions are planned and closely linked to the objectives of the lesson

 - A climate for open discussion is generated in the classroom, i.e. there are no stupid answers